Description of the HTTP API

 {"item":[{"option":"Root.UseCloud","result":"EC_OK"}]}

-6.Change a configuration setting: enable Dr.Web CloudD.
+6.Change settings: disable Dr.Web CloudD.

 {"option":[{"key":"Root","map":{"option":[{"key":"UseCloud","value":{"item":["yes"]}}]}}]}